glongh/miles-deep/README.md

-#Miles Deep - AI Porn Video Editor
+#Miles Deep - AI Adult Video Editor

 Using a deep convolutional neural network with residual connections, Miles Deep quickly classifies each second of a pornographic video into 6 categories based on sexual act with 95% accuracy.
 Then it uses that classification to automatically edit the video.
 It can remove all the scenes not containing sexual contact, or edit out just a specific act.